 Type of institution: University/Higher Education Institution

-This program includes three majors: Medical Imaging, Medical Sonography and Radiation Therapy.
-Medical Imaging graduates work with several diagnostic imaging modalities including Computed and Digital Radiography, Fluoroscopy, Computed Tomography, Magnetic Resonance Imaging, Mammography and Angiography equipment.
+The Bachelor of Science (Medical Radiation Science) includes two majors, Medical Imaging (MJRU-MRSMI) and Radiation Therapy (MJRU-MRSRT).
+Applicants will indicate their selected major.
+The Medical Imaging and Radiation Therapy majors offer a Pass and Honours stream in fourth year.
+Medical Imaging graduates work with a range of sophisticated diagnostic imaging modalities including Computed and Digital Radiography, Fluoroscopy, Computed Tomography, Magnetic Resonance Imaging, Mammography and Angiography equipment.
 They produce images which are used to confirm or exclude a medical diagnosis, to advise on a treatment or illness, monitor patient progress, or provide medical screening.
-A genuine interest in managing a wide range of patients and their needs is an important function of the professional.
-Medical Sonography graduates will complete an Honours degree as required for professional accreditation.
-Medical Sonographers are highly skilled professionals whose role involves a framework of skills encompassing, anatomical imaging, interpreting clinical information and manipulating the clinical examination to aid with diagnosis or treatment plans.
-Sonography uses real time data obtained from high definition ultrasound equipment.
 A genuine interest in managing a wide range of patients and their needs is an important function of the professional.
 Radiation Therapists play an integral role in the treatment, care and management of patients undergoing radiation therapy treatment, primarily in treating a range of cancer types.
 Graduates must balance a genuine interest in patients and their welfare with the technical requirements necessary to undertake Radiation Therapy procedures.
 Radiation Therapy increasingly incorporates high end imaging technologies as integral requirements of patient treatment.

 Standard entry requirements